 - Carry out the traffic survey children should use a tally chart to record how many pedestrians, cyclists, cars, buses, motorbikes etc they see in a set amount of time at each location (e.g. 10 minutes).
-Provide children with a printed map of the area (from Digimaps) and encourage them to use the maps to navigate their way to each location (relating a large-scale plan of the local area or fieldwork site to the environment, identifying features relevant to the enquiry). - Encourage children to look out for any road safety issues e.g. difficult crossing places versus safe crossing places.
+Provide children with a printed map of the area (from Digimaps) and encourage them to use the maps to navigate their way to each location (relating a large-scale plan of the local area or fieldwork site to the environment, identifying features relevant to the enquiry).
+It is a good idea to carry out the survey twice, at different times of day (perhaps different groups could go out each time and share their findings). - Encourage children to look out for any road safety issues e.g. difficult crossing places versus safe crossing places.
 These should be documented on their maps with relevant symbols e.g. green circle for safe crossing places, red cross for dangerous crossing places.
 Children should take digital photos to document these issues. - With an adult present and if possible, safely, ask pupils to briefly interview members of the public (check first that they are willing to help!) about why they are travelling today.

-Children to make bar charts using the data collected in their traffic survey tally charts (more able children could make a bar chart for each location or try to make a combined bar chart, which is coloured coded, representing data from all three locations, less able children could just make one bar chart, for one location, working in a group with an adult).
-Children should use the information found to answer questions about the data e.g. What was the most common form of transport in 'location 1'?
-What was the most common form of transport altogether? etc
+Maths link - Children to make bar charts using the data collected in their traffic survey tally charts (more able children could make a bar chart for each location or try to make a combined bar chart, which is coloured coded, representing data from all three locations, less able children could just make one bar chart, for one location, working in a group with an adult).

+Children should use the information found to answer questions about the data including: